antarctica/bas-style-kit-docs/site/_start/distribution.md

   heading_level=2
 %}

-{% capture alert_content %}
-These components are not part of the Style Kit but can be included to enable extra features.
-{% endcapture %}
-{% include bas-style-kit/bsk-snippet--alert.html
-  variant="info"
-  style="outline"
-  content=alert_content
-%}

-Each optional component will list the libraries or other files it depends upon.
-These files are not included in the Style Kit.
+Some components in the Style Kit require one or more extra dependencies.
+This will be indicated by the relevant component where this applies.

 <table class="bsk-table bsk-table-bordered">
   <thead>